b0nes164/GPUPrefixSums/README.md

 1. Download or clone the repository.
 2. Drag the contents of `src` into a desired folder within a Unity project.
+3. If you are just looking for the fastest scans to add to your codebase, you'll find those in the `MainScans` folder.
+If you are interested in looking at the various implementations of scans, you'll find those in the `EducationalScans` folder.
-3. Every scan variant has a compute shader and a dispatcher.
+4. Every scan variant has a compute shader and a dispatcher.
 Attach the desired scan's dispatcher to an empty game object.
 All scan dispatchers are named  `ScanNameHere + Dispatcher.cs`.
-4. Attach the matching compute shader to the game object.
+5. Attach the matching compute shader to the game object.
 All compute shaders are named `ScanNameHere.compute`.
 The dispatcher will return an error if you attach the wrong shader.
-5. Ensure the sliders are set to nonzero values.
+6. Ensure the sliders are set to nonzero values.

 If you did this correctly you should see this in the inspector: